 What are App Limits?

-Apple believes that if you're worried about using a certain app you can set yourself daily or weekly limits to curb your usage.
-With iOS 12 you'll be able to set a specific amount of time to be in an app.
+If you're worried about app addiction you can set yourself daily or weekly limits to curb your usage.
+With iOS 12 you'll be able to set a specific amount of time in an app.

 When that time limit is about to expire you'll get a notification telling you you've only got 5 minutes left.
 When your time is up, you can choose to override it and carry on using it, but the nudge is supposed to make you realise what is happening, so you can curb your addiction.